ubc/profile-cct/readme.txt

 1. Extract the zip file into wp-content/plugins/ in your WordPress installation
 2. Go to plugins page to activate
 3. Recommended: Some minor changes to theme files (archive.php, search.php, taxonomy.php) to accommodate profile cct features (see "Usage" for details)

+The plugin (optionally) makes use of jQuery UI tabs so you'll need to grab some CSS for that if your theme doesn't already have it and you want tabbed content on profile pages.
+See http://jqueryui.com/themeroller/ to find or create a style for the tabs

 == Usage ==